Civil and Environmental Engineering

 Graduate programs in Civil and Environmental Engineering (CEE) that lead to the master of science and doctor of philosophy degrees are offered.
 The curricular and research programs emphasize engineering related to environmental and hydrological processes, sustainable transportation systems, materials, and geotechnical, geoenvironmental and structural engineering.

-Graduate students of CEE can concurrently pursue certificates of graduate study in sustainable transportation systems, complex systems, and ecological economics.
+Graduate students of CEE can concurrently pursue certificates of graduate study in, for example, complex systems and ecological economics.

-Aultman-Hall, Lisa M.; Professor, School of Engineering; PHD, McMaster University
+Aultman-Hall, Lisa M.; Professor, Civil and Environmental Engineering; PHD, McMaster University

-Badireddy, Appala Raju; Assistant Professor, School of Engineering; PHD, University of Houston, TX
+Badireddy, Appala Raju; Assistant Professor, Civil and Environmental Engineering; PHD, University of Houston, TX

-Bomblies, Arne; Assistant Professor, School of Engineering; PHD, Massachusetts Institute of Technology
+Bomblies, Arne; Associate Professor, Civil and Environmental Engineering; PHD, Massachusetts Institute of Technology

-Dewoolkar, Mandar M; Associate Professor, School of Engineering; PHD, University of Colorado Boulder
+Dewoolkar, Mandar M; Professor, Civil and Environmental Engineering; PHD, University of Colorado Boulder

-Garcia, Luis; Professor, School of Engineering; PHD, University of Colorado
+Garcia, Luis; Professor, Civil and Environmental Engineering; PHD, University of Colorado

-Ghazanfari, Ehsan; Assistant Professor, School of Engineering; PHD, Lehigh University
+Ghazanfari, Ehsan; Assistant Professor, Civil and Environmental Engineering; PHD, Lehigh University

-Hernandez, Eric M.; Assistant Professor, School of Engineering; PHD, Northeastern University
+Hernandez, Eric M.; Associate Professor, Civil and Environmental Engineering; PHD, Northeastern University

-Holmen, Britt A.; Associate Professor, School of Engineering; PHD, Massachusetts Institute of Technology
+Holmen, Britt A.; Professor, Civil and Environmental Engineering; PHD, Massachusetts Institute of Technology

-Pinder, George Francis; Professor, School of Engineering; PHD, University of Illinois Urbana-Champaign
+Pinder, George Francis; Professor, Civil and Environmental Engineering; PHD, University of Illinois Urbana-Champaign

-Rizzo, Donna Marie; Professor, School of Engineering; PHD, University of Vermont
+Rizzo, Donna Marie; Professor, Civil and Environmental Engineering; PHD, University of Vermont

-Rosowsky, David; Professor, School of Engineering; PHD, Johns Hopkins University
+Rosowsky, David; Professor, Civil and Environmental Engineering; PHD, Johns Hopkins University

-Tan, Ting; Assistant Professor, School of Engineering; PHD, Princeton University
+Tan, Ting; Assistant Professor, Civil and Environmental Engineering; PHD, Princeton University